carsdotcom/skelebot/CONTRIBUTING.md

 Skelebot, this project should at a minimum only require the skelebot.yaml file in the root of their project code.
 Since the purpose is to bring project tasks into a single location, the skelebot.yaml file should be that location.
 All project configuration should exist in this file.

-### Key Tasks

- * Dependency Management
- * Job Execution
- * Project Versioning
- * Continuous Integration
- * Artifact Management

-### Planned Features

- * Scaffolding TravisCI
-> The option to construct the travis ci file through skelebot.
-In keeping with the core concept of the project, this should be generated through skelebot from configuration in the skelebot.yaml file using a skelebot command.
-NOTE: We may want to make this generic to other CI/CICD tools in the future.
- * Configurable Volume Mapping
-> Allow the user to specify volume mapping in skelebot.yaml (similar to copy)
- * Environment Configurations
-> Allow for multiple configurations of skelebot based on environment.
-This should be a specific section of the skelebot.yaml config where users can specify environment names and any overriding config underneath.
-  Needs to expose an optional parameter (--env -e) to allow users to select the environment config that will overwrite the default config.